 People with fair credit scores have better access to quality cards.
 Because of this, they usually receive cards with a variable APR.
 But, since their credit score is subprime, they still receive worse offers than those with good or excellent credit.

 The difference between unsecured cards and secured cards is similar to the variations by credit score.
 Better credit scores receive variable interest rates, with better scores getting a lower interest rate.
 Secured cards typically offer fixed rates, on the other hand.
 Secured cards also provide collateral, making banks more willing to offer lower rates.

 Student cards offer highly competitive APRs because they provide smaller credit limits.
 Credit unions, on the other hand, provide exceptional value since they are member-owned and operated.
 Where larger banks use profits to satisfy shareholders through dividends or other investments, credit unions are not-for-profit companies.
-This status means that profits go directly back to members – providing them with unbeatable APRs.
+This status means that profits return to members – providing them with unbeatable APRs.

 Different Types of APR

 The above figures cover the purchase APR.
 This figure is the interest rate cardholders pay when they have a statement balance.
 There are other types of APR, however, including: